Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 {
 path: STR, // whole prefix of the VOLUME
 name: "index", // name of the file itself
-mtime: LONG, // modification time as seconds since epoch
+version: LONG, // metadata version
 objects: // list of objects in this folder
 [ objects* ]
 }